Why in the educational setting?

-Studies continually show that about 70% of the newly ordained first thought about becoming a priest, between birth and 18 years of age.
+Studies continually show that about 70% of the newly ordained first thought about becoming a priest before 18 years of age.
 Teens, many of whom are at least open to the idea of a priestly or religious vocation, need better education, inspiration, and support so that their vocation can mature.
 This takes “planting seeds” through education and invitation.
 When children learn in school about discerning God’s will, vocations flourish.

 If you are new to creating a culture of vocations in your classroom click on Phase I below.

 Laying the Groundwork

 The activities in Phase I are vitally important for the early and long-term success of a Vocation Ministry—they are the foundation upon which all other activities are laid.